-If the Director or designee, in conjunction with the University Title IX Coordinator, decides to formally investigate the complaint, she/he will provide a Notice of Investigation to both the Respondent and Complainant.
-This Notice will include a description of the alleged conduct, the alleged conduct violation(s) under Chapter 5, Paragraph (p) of this Code, a description of the investigation process, and a reaffirmation of available resources for both parties throughout the process.
+If the Title IX Coordinator decides to formally investigate the complaint, she/he will provide a Notice of Investigation to both the Respondent and Complainant.
+This Notice will include a description of the alleged conduct, the alleged conduct violation(s) under Chapter 5 of this Code, a description of the investigation process, and a reaffirmation of available resources for both parties throughout the process.

-The Director of Student Conduct and University Title IX Coordinator will appoint one or more Investigators, who will conduct interviews with the Complainant, the Respondent, and any third party witnesses, and who will review any other information relevant to the complaint.
+The Title IX Coordinator will appoint one or more Investigators, who will conduct interviews with the Complainant, the Respondent, and any third party witnesses, and who will collect and review any other information relevant to the complaint.
 When applicable, the Investigator(s) will coordinate with Police and Public Safety and other law enforcement officials.